Mexico defeat Saudi Arabia but fail to make World Cup last 16

 A goal by Argentina would have also been enough for Mexico.
 But as the final whistle blew on the Poland-Argentina game, Salem Al-Dawsari scored against Mexico in the 95th minute making it 2-1.

+Hirving Lozano, who saw a late goal disallowed for offside, apologised to Mexico fans for not doing enough in the first two matches – a goalless draw against Poland and a 2-0 loss to Argentina.

+“We could have done more, but that’s football,” he said.
+“I always live the games to the maximum, always giving myself every game, every ball … but well, the results didn’t come.”

-Despite that late goal, it was a disappointing result for the Saudis, who started the tournament on a high, beating Argentina 2-1 against the odds.
+Despite the late goal, it was a disappointing result for Saudi Arabia, who started the tournament on a high, beating Argentina 2-1 against the odds.

-The loss to Mexico that followed a 2-0 defeat to Poland means that Saudi Arabia finishes bottom of the group.
+The loss to Mexico that followed a 2-0 defeat to Poland means Saudi Arabia finish bottom of the group.